meatnordrink/notebook/ads/ads.md

 * *Signed-up:*
  * Removing old ad group seems to have been fine; costs have remained well below $2 (1.66, Oct 4-9th), and spend still looks good.
 Look at increasing spend slightly, on same terms as above.
     * Evidence creative seems to be kicking ass; but campaign budget optimization is on, so it could just be that it's getting aimed at all the cheap conversions.
 Increased budget a touch, as planned; if non-evidence creative continues to have higher CPA, turn off and see if other costs increase. **check** **do** (Oct 24)

+  * ONBOARD LOOKALIKE WAS NOT BEING EXCLUDED ON NEW CREATIVE AD GROUPS; EXCLUDED AND DRASTICALLY REDUCED SPEND.
+(Oct 29)

 * *Regionally Targeted*
   * Copy ideas: